You and the law - Community Legal Information on the

 (from the Law Society of Upper Canada)

-This web site explains how to file a complaint with the Law Society of Upper Canada about your lawyer.
-An
+file a complaint with the Law Society of Upper Canada about your lawyer.
+An electronic complaint form is available at this site in PDF format.

-In addition, the Law Society's Web Site provides the
+In addition, the Law Society's

-Rules of Professional Conduct as well as some commentary on these rules.
-Some of the rules relate to the lawyer's relationship with and responsibility to the client.
+Web Site provides the Rules of Professional Conduct as well as some commentary on these rules.
+Some of the rules relate to the lawyer's

 You and your Money